tsahara/r7rs/content/procs.md

 \proto{make-vector}{ k}{procedure}
 \rproto{make-vector}{ k fill}{procedure}}

-Returns a newly allocated vector of \var{k} elements.
-If a second argument is given, then each element is initialized to \var{fill}.
+Returns a newly allocated vector of _k_ elements.
+If a second argument is given, then each element is initialized to _fill_.
 Otherwise the initial contents of each element is unspecified.

 \end{entry}